- codeine phosphate hemihydrate

-As a precautionary measure, use of Solpadol should be avoided during the third trimester of pregnancy and during labor.
+As a precautionary measure, use of Solpadol should be avoided during the third trimester of pregnancy and during labour.

 Paracetamol is excreted in breast milk but not in a clinically significant amount.

-Codeine should not be used during breastfeeding (see section 4.3).
-At normal therapeutic doses codeine and its active metabolites may be present in breast milk at very low doses and is unlikely to adversely affect the breast fed infant.
-However, if the patient is an ultra-rapid metaboliser of CYP2D6, higher levels of the active metabolite, morphine, may be present in breast milk and on very rare occasions may result in symptoms of opioid toxicity in the infant, which may be fatal.
+Administration to nursing women is not recommended as codeine may be secreted in breast milk and may cause respiratory depression in the infant.
+If the patient is an ultra-rapid metaboliser of CYP2D6, higher levels of the active metabolite, morphine, may be present in breast milk and on very rare occasions may result in symptoms of opioid toxicity in the infant, which may be fatal

 This medicine can impair cognitive function and can affect a patient's ability to drive safely.
 This class of medicine is in the list of drugs included in regulations under 5a of the Road Traffic Act 1988.
 When prescribing this medicine, patients should be told:

 • The medicine is likely to affect your ability to drive